mndrix/miser/README.md

     % a counting sort implementation goes here
 ```

-A program can use this new module like this:
+A program uses the new predicate like this:

 ```prolog
 :- use_module(best_sort).